Get insider access

 Handheld vacuums are a great option if you're looking to clean small spills around the home.
 They're lightweight and portable, and due to their small size, they're handy when tackling more difficult or uneven terrain, like inside your car or on your stairs.
 Some stick or canister vacuums also have a handheld configuration, making them even more versatile if you need to clean larger areas.
 Unfortunately, handheld vacuums tend to have small dirt compartments.
 If they're cordless, they may also have a shorter continuous battery life than non-handheld vacuums.

-We've tested over 140 vacuum cleaners, and below are our recommendations for the best portable vacuums with a handheld design to buy.
-These picks are selected based on their performance on different surfaces and their feature set, battery life, and price.
+We've tested over 160 vacuum cleaners, and below are our recommendations for the best handheld vacuums you can buy.
+These picks are selected for their performance on different surfaces, as well as their feature set, battery life, and price.
 For more options, see our lists of the best lightweight vacuums, the best vacuums for stairs, the best car vacuums, the best Dyson vacuums, and the best cordless vacuums.

 1. Best Handheld Vacuum

-The best handheld vacuum we've tested is the Shark UltraCyclone Pet Pro+.
-This compact vacuum excels at clearing away solid debris on bare surfaces like countertops, shelves, tile, and hardwood flooring.
+The best cordless handheld vacuum we've tested is the Shark UltraCyclone Pet Pro+.
+This compact model excels at clearing away solid debris on bare surfaces like countertops, shelves, tile, and hardwood floors.
 It's also powerful enough to draw out debris from rugs and carpets.
-While it's on the larger side for a handheld vacuum, it's still small enough to stow away in most cupboards and closets.
-Its dirt compartment is also quite large, especially for a handheld model, so you won't need to empty it at the end of every spot-cleaning job.
-The CH951 variant of this vacuum comes bundled with a crevice tool, a hard-bristle brush, and a miniature turbo brush with a self-cleaning brushroll for cleaning upholstered surfaces.
-Unfortunately, the mini turbo brush tool isn't all that practical: it's pretty bulky and does a poor job of dealing with pet hair, so you're better off using the hard bristle brush to deal with strands of hair on furniture.
+While it's on the larger side for a handheld, it's still small enough to stow away in most cupboards and closets.
+Its dirt compartment is quite large, so you won't need to empty it after every spot-cleaning job.
+The CH951 variant of this vacuum comes with a crevice tool, a hard-bristle brush, and a miniature turbo brush with a self-cleaning brushroll for cleaning upholstered surfaces.
+The mini turbo brush tool isn't all that practical: it's pretty bulky and does a poor job of dealing with pet hair, so you're better off using the hard bristle brush to deal with strands of hair on furniture.

+It's not a perfect product, though.
 The vacuum's 10-minute battery life is poor, even by the low standards of other handheld vacuums, so you'll need to work fast when cleaning larger messes.
-Even worse, the battery is built into the vacuum and isn't user-replaceable, so you can't swap in a new pack if the old one doesn't hold a charge as well as it used to.
+Even worse, the battery isn't user-replaceable, so you can't swap in a new pack if the old one doesn't hold a charge as well as it used to.
 It also does a terrible job of sealing in particles like pet dander or dust, with fine particles easily escaping from its exhaust.

 See our review